Bresse Chicken: Eggs, Height, Size and Raising Tips

 • Their legs have a steel blue tint

 The white Bresse chicken typically weighs about six pounds or more.
-The other varieties of the Bresse chicken are typically smaller, weighing in around 5 pounds.
+The other varieties of the Bresse chicken are typically smaller, weighing around 5 pounds.
 The white Bresse is by far the most wanted and popular.

 The Bresse chicken is known to have unusually light bones and very thin skin.
 This is why the meat of Bresse chickens is considered one of a kind and the tastiest chickens in the world.
 The Bresse chicken produces succulent meat with an intense flavor.